 3. Epilepsy

-Labradoodles can be prone to epilepsy a neurological condition that’s usually inherited.
-The resulting seizures are alarming but the long-term prognosis is usually quite good for dogs suffering epilepsy – if you suspect that your Labradoodle may have epilepsy you will need your vet to diagnose the condition.
+Labradoodles can be prone to epilepsy; a neurological condition that’s usually inherited.
+The resulting seizures are alarming but the long-term prognosis is usually quite good for dogs suffering epilepsy–if you suspect that your Labradoodle may have epilepsy, you will need your vet to diagnose the condition.
 Signs may include staggering, hiding, falling down, rigid limbs, losing consciousness.
-If you’ve noticed the above conditions happening then it’s certainly time to check in with the vet.
+If you’ve noticed the above conditions happening, then it’s certainly time to check in with the vet.

 4. Allergies

 Most dogs have allergies but Labradoodles can be particularly prone.
-Allergies fall into three categories; Topical, contact, and food.
+Allergies fall into three categories; topical, contact, and food.
 Food allergies can be problematic for the labradoodle and depending on the severity of the allergy may require veterinary intervention and diet restrictions.
 This can be difficult to manage as your Labradoodle will undoubtedly get up to mischief and eat something they shouldn’t.
 Contact and topical allergies present different problems and are absorbed through the skin.
-Typical culprits include flea powder in bedding, shampoo’s, chemicals found around the home etc. Allergies are common and can be bothersome but once you’ve found the culprit they are usually easily managed through medication or dietary restriction and you and your labradoodle can go back to enjoying each other’s company.
+Typical culprits include flea powder in bedding, shampoos, chemicals found around the home etc. Allergies are common and can be bothersome, but once you’ve found the culprit they are usually easily managed through medication or dietary restriction and you and your labradoodle can go back to enjoying each other’s company.
 If your Labradoodle is prone to allergies remember to regularly use Dig-In at meal times to help with recovery and even build some resilience – Shop Here

 5. Addison Disease